 The original ethnicity estimates were a guess based on the surnames and nationalities of the tested of your DNA matches.
+The obvious flaw in this is - it depends on what ethnicities tested or how people identified themselves?
 This was refined but you found a difference between companies and websites due to the differences in populations using those sites.
 So, it was an 'educated guess' (what we call in the UK a "guestimate" - some truth but not to be trusted.

 In 2021 the game has moved forward and your old evaluation has been re-assessed using DNA, against known 'native populations' - they have to have 8 great-grandparents from the same locality to provide any proof of ethnicity to a testing company.
 These families are then used in comparing your ethnicity with known natives.

-You should treat your percentage ethnicity in the same way as a percentage DNA shared with a cousin?
-If you know it comes from one side of your parentage then it is easier?
+You should treat your percentage ethnicity with caution?
+If you know something about your background it can help.
+In my personal case the ethnicity of MyHeritage matches the flags of people who's ethnicity is 99.9% identifiable.
+If it comes from one side of your parentage then it is easier?
 The more ethincity, the closer the source.
 Ethnicities of 1 or 2% are way back in your tree?
-People in America will have more problem with this due to the massive ethnic mixing over 300 years of immigration and the mobility of people too.
+People in America will have more problem with this due to the massive ethnic mixing over 300 years of immigration and the mobility of internal migration too.